How to talk to kids about coming out as gay, lesbian or bisexual

 "For many parents, it’s not always necessarily that they’ve got a problem with their child’s sexuality.
 It’s that their child might now face difficulties.
 They don’t want their child to have a hard life - ever.
 And the fact that their child might face homophobia or other difficulties in their life as a result of their sexuality or gender identity is often the biggest worry most parents have," Molly explains.

 That’s where seeking physical support from a parent’s group may help.
-The Proud Trust has their very own 1-to-1 chat service called Proud Connections where adults who support young LGBTQ+ people (and kids themselves) can chat with a trained support worker in confidence.
+The Proud Trust has their very own one-to-one chat service called Proud Connections, where adults who support young LGBTQ+ people (and kids themselves) can chat with a trained support worker in confidence.
 While they may ask questions to understand your situation better, it's up to you what that conversation is about.
 So, whether you have concerns about your child coming out, or just want more information, that's the place to go.

 More often than not, you’ll be joined by other adults who feel exactly the same way and using those spaces as a “sounding board to talk about your feelings” is essential.
 “Because while it is a journey for the child, exploring their own identity, it’s also a journey for the parents as well.
 They may have perceived their child’s life to be one way - and now it’s going to be another.”